 In the below scenario, X will recognize $12000 as rent for this year and balance $1000 will recognize the expense in the next year, and It will show rent under advances.

 ; this year’s rent expense adjusted with advance rent.

 Advantages of Expense Recognition Principles

-- During the Audit of financial statement, if the Auditor finds books of accounts of the company has not followed the accrual concept then Auditor may qualify Audit report, therefore, a company following accrual concept can save themselves.
-For example, as per the standard on Audit, the Auditor has to check whether the company is following the accrual concept or not, if he fails to identify then there will be professional misconduct by the Auditor so it is the duty of Audit to check the same.
+- During the Audit of financial statement, if the Auditor finds books of accounts of the company has not followed the accrual concept, then Auditor may qualify the Audit report.
+Therefore, a company following the accrual concept can save itself.
+For example, as per the standard on Audit, the Auditor has to check whether the company is following the accrual concept or not.
+If he fails to identify, then there will be professional misconduct by the Auditor, so it is the duty of Audit to check the same.

-- The accrual concept depicts the correct profitability of an organization.
+- The accrual concept depicts the true profitability of an organization.

 - Accrual concept show more accurate financial statement as compared to cash basis because cash basis recognizes when it is paid or received that may consist of the amount relating to another period also.

 Suppose company X paid $ 26000 for electricity for 13 months and per month electricity is $ 2000.

 As per the accrual basis, electricity expense will $ 24000, i.e., $2000 per month, and it will recognize $ 2000 in the next year as it is related to next year’s expense but as per cash basis full $ 26000 will be recognized in the books in the same year.